 History of Stainsby Mill

-Following a period of disrepair Stainsby mill was reconstructed in 1849-50 by William Cavendish, 6th Duke of Devonshire (known as the bachelor Duke).
-All the previous mainly wooden machinery including the wheel was replaced by the more modern cast and wrought iron.
+Following a period of disrepair, Stainsby Mill was reconstructed between 1849 and 1850 by the 6th Duke of Devonshire William Cavendish.
+The mainly wooden machinery such as the wheel was replaced by cast and wrought iron.

 Entertaining was an important part of life at Hardwick, with the 6th Duke impressing his guests with white bread and fancy pastries.

 Previously a luxury item, white flour became an expected extravagance for guests.
 Keen to wow them with French cakes and breads, the 6th Duke renovated the mill and imported a French Burr Stone which created a lighter flour for high-quality baked goods.

 The waterwheel at Stainsby Mill

 The 6th Duke paid around £1,000, approximately £200,000 today, to renovate the mill.
 More than half was spent on the wheel and machinery.

 He contracted local millwrights, Thomas Kirkland and Sons of Mansfield to design, make and install the new machinery.

 The unusual design for the mill renovation was intended to provide maximum power for the limited amount of water available.

 From 1990 to 1992, Stainsby Mill underwent a transformation to restore the historic machinery and structure of the mill.